You can often hear people say "protect your brand."

-So here's a quote from Stephen Hawking.
-Said, "To trademark my name is a personal matter.
+So here's a quote from Stephen Hawking said, "To trademark my name is a personal matter.
 It's not a university issue.
 But to take measures to protect my name and the success it has brought.
 And in order to prevent people from using my name inappropriately in a product."
-See, he wasn't trying to sell his own products [inaudible 00:03:14] his name.
+See, he wasn't trying to sell his own products under his name.
 He just wanted to make sure that others did not abuse his name to sell theirs.
 It's all about protecting the legacy.

 And the third why is money.
 It's money.
 It's your competitive advantage.
 It's making sure that the brand that you've built is not being ripped off by your competitors.
 It's to make sure that some unscrupulous jerks are not knocking off your products.
 They're not knocking off your services, that you can take full advantage of the goodwill that you've built for your business, that you've built for your brand, that you've built for your products, your services.

 Jack Welch, the former CEO of general electric as once famously said, "If you don't have a competitive advantage, don't compete."
 By the way, I always add to that, "If you don't protect your competitive advantage, you don't have a competitive advantage."
 Jeff Bezos, Amazon said, "A brand for a company is like a reputation for a person.
 You earn a reputation by trying to do hard things well.
 When you brand yourself properly, the competition becomes irrelevant."